kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 ##Add GridLayout Component, Configure as below
 ![](/assets/Screen Shot 2019-04-08 at 3.23.49 PM.png)

+###BtnAddDiamond Prefab:
+ - Included with InventoryDisplay Package
+ The PickUp-Item, which is a child of the

 Test Buttons - Button with PickUp-Item as a child
 ![](/assets/Screen Shot 2019-04-08 at 3.23.05 PM.png)